5-Month-Old Baby Sold On Craigslist: Tennessee Couple In Custody

 “For the best interest of my unborn daughter.”

-James was charged on December 15, but has since fled from the area.
+James was charged on December 15, but has since fled the area.
 Lycoming County Detective William Weber says that James has worked locally and in New Jersey as a dancer in dance clubs.
 They believe that she had worked in Camden, New Jersey more recently, but have a reason to believe that she may be back in the area.

 The baby is safe in the hands of her father, who took the baby home from the hospital and has cared for her since.